Prowl (film): Synopsis

 Amber and Susie overhear the leader of the creatures, Veronica, talking with her second-in-command and Bernard.
 Veronica refers to the creatures as her children, and aims to make them learn how to hunt human prey; to this goal, she has coaxed Bernard into helping her find fresh victims, which are usually junkies.

 Following another attack, Amber and Susie are separated; Amber manages to pin down and interrogate one of the creatures, a young man who admits he's never hunted before, and tells Amber that Veronica is not their actual mother but she nonetheless takes care of them.
 In the end, Amber ends up surrounded by dozens of the creatures and by Veronica herself; trying to escape, she suddenly climbs up a wall in the same way the creatures do.
 Confused and frightened, she's recognized by Veronica as one of them, a "late bloomer" who was abducted by mistake.
-Veronica welcomes her warmly among her children, gives her some of the blood from the cargo, then offers her a captured Susie as her first true meal.
+Veronica welcomes her warmly among her children, gives her some blood from the cargo, then offers her a captured Susie as her first true meal.
 Amber refuses to kill and eat her friend, and ignites a large gasoline spill, jumping away with Susie in her arms right in time to avoid the catastrophic conflagration.

 Veronica orders the survivors to let Amber go, being sure she'll be back once she'll have accepted her true nature.
 Amber takes Susie to safety, then attacks and devours a homeless man who was going to assault Susie, while the latter watches in terror.
 After she's finished with her "meal", Amber reassures Susie she's still her friend and they'll be okay.